NCAR/CAM/doc/source/users_guide/appendices.rst

 GEOS-Chem Resources
 ===================

-GEOS-Chem is a global 3-D chemical transport model for atmospheric composition driven by assimilated meteorological observations from the NASA Goddard Earth Observing System (GEOS).
-It is included within CEMS3 for usage of its chemistry component as an alternative to CAM-chem in CESM3.
+GEOS-Chem is a global 3-D model of atmospheric chemistry driven by meteorological input from the Goddard Earth Observing System (GEOS) of the NASA Global Modeling and Assimilation Office.
+It is included within CESM3 for usage of its chemistry component as an alternative to CAM-chem in CESM3.
 GEOS-Chem chemistry uses external packages Cloud-J photolysis and HETP aerosol thermodynamics.